-Easy Coconut Custard Pie
+The Easiest Coconut Custard Pie Recipe

+This creamy coconut custard pie is rich, silky, and packed with coconut, baked in a buttery crust.
+I adapted it from a cookbook printed in 1937 (one of my favorites!).
+The recipe uses simple ingredients, and the pie filling tastes like the creamy custard in my coconut custard cake.
 I’ve put my spin on this pie throughout the years.
-In addition to doubling the amount of coconut flakes from the original recipe, I make the filling with coconut milk and a dash of coconut extract to really bring out the flavor.
-It’s rich, silky, and packed with coconut, baked in a buttery crust.
+In addition to doubling the amount of coconut flakes from the original recipe, I make the filling with coconut milk and a dash of coconut extract to really amp up the flavor.

-- Easy to make.
-The coconut pie filling is the perfect entry-level custard recipe!
-Unlike traditional egg custards that need tempering on the stovetop (like the kind in a banana cream pie), this recipe works its magic in the oven.
+Unlike traditional custards that need tempering on the stovetop, like in a banana cream pie or chocolate pie, the coconut custard works its magic in the oven.
 Just mix up the filling, pour it into the crust, and bake.
+I love this coconut custard pie served chilled in the summertime, but it’s just as delicious as a holiday dessert year-round.

 Ingredient Notes